Travis

 • A default environmental variable printed out during your build job: $TRAVIS_CPU_ARCH (for a complete list of available default environmental variables please see our Environment Variables - Default Environment Variables documentation.

-Testing on Multiple CPU Architectures #
+Test on Multiple CPU Architectures #

-To enable testing on multiple CPU architectures add the arch key to your .travis.yml:
+To enable testing on multiple CPU architectures, add the arch key to your .travis.yml:

 arch: